oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | MapOf(*ktype*, *vtype*) | An unordered map from a set of keys to values with the same semantics.
 Each key has key type *ktype*, and is mapped to value type *vtype*.
 Represents a map with keys that are either enumerated or are members of a well-defined category.
 Corresponds to CDDL *table*. |
 | Record | An ordered map from a list of keys with positions to values with positionally-defined semantics.
 Each key has a position and name, and is mapped to a type.
 Represents a row in a spreadsheet or database table.
 CDDL does not have a corresponding composition style. |

 The mechanisms chosen by a developer or defined by an IM library to represent these types within an application constitute an IM application programming interface (API).
 Serialization is the process that translates between an API value and a serialized value.
-JADN types are the point of convergence between multiple programming language APIs and multiple serialization formats -- Python and C++ and Java APIs define how applications represent instances of a type, and JSON and CBOR and XML serialization rules define how instances of each type are serialized:
+JADN types are the point of convergence between multiple programming language APIs and multiple serialization formats.
+Python or C++ or Java APIs define how applications represent instances of a type, and JSON and CBOR and XML serialization rules define how instances of each type are serialized:

 | Python IM API |  JADN Type  |   Serialization Rules |
 | ------------- | ----------- | ----------------|